 This is my version of a traditional Bengali Vegetarian dish called "Dhokar Dalna", where chana dal (Bengal gram) cakes are fried and made into a gravy.
 Please note this is a no-onion & no-garlic recipe which can be equally relished with both rice or chapattis.

 There are obviously many versions to this homemade delicacy.
 But whatever be the method of cooking this Bengali speciality, it simply tastes yummy.
 The process may be slightly lengthy, but the end product is worth all the effort.
-Please find below a step by step guide with pictures to prepare it.
+So check for a step by step pictorial recipe.

 - 1/2 cup Chana dal (Bengal Gram), soaked overnight

 - 2 green cardamoms

 - 1 tbsp. ginger paste

 - 1 tomato, chopped